- Understanding manipulation and persuasion

 Manipulated Decision Making

-Decisions can also be made easy manipulate because they are one extremely complex process, which can be controlled accordingly.
+Decisions can also be made light manipulate because they are one extremely complex process, which can be controlled accordingly.
 This is because most people make decisions based on competing options and information.
 To make an impact here, you need to get one person to do a specific Solution with the best Alternatives Compare to convince them to opt for your solution decide.
 Comparing options helps the other to make their own decision.
 This technique is often used in sales.

 Also manipulative decisions include downplaying the consequences of a particular action in order to achieve a result through good choice of words.
 Examples of this technique are: "It's dangerous to talk about it!" or "She might not like that."
 The goal is to influence people by making them believe that the consequences of their actions are less serious than they actually are.
 In this way, people are more willing Measures take or make a decision that may not be in their best interests or may harm them.